virmundi/NewDataForManagers/documentstorage.md

 While many BI tools are racing to catch up with document databases, power users leverage them daily to run sophisticated reporting across the cluster.
 Map-Reduce found in Couchbase, Cloudant, and MongoDB allow developers to write programatic queries that run across all cluster in parallel.
 ArangoDB's AQL aim to provide the power of Map-Reduce with the expressiveness of SQL.

 Because the databases horizontally scale, reporting can run much more quickly than in traditional database.
 It is possible to setup replicas just for reporting.
 Let's say that one out of three nodes in a replica set are used just for reporting.
 The OLTP clients only know about the other two nodes.
-Now you can quickly manage system clients while also quickly answer business queries without having to setup an offline data warehouse.
+Now you can quickly manage system clients while also quickly answering business queries without having to setup an offline data warehouse.

 ### Archive Management
 MongoDB helped Craigslist comply with regulatory requirements.
 Craigslist provides online ads for a variety of consumer needs.
 Everyday they server thousands of ads to the Internet.
 They also have to track meta-data about the ad content for a period of a few years.
-Upgrading the scheme caused the single database system to slow due to having to update the meta-data of the historical records.
+Upgrading the schema caused the single database system to slow due to having to update the meta-data of the historical records.
 At the same time Craigslist wanted to reduce database administration costs.

 MongoDB's ability to shard and replicate the data allowed the rapid storage and retrieval of 10 TB of documents.
 The schemeless nature of documents enables easy generational versioning.
 If a new generation needs to add one or more fields, it can.
 If they wish to consolidate fields, they can.
 It is up to the consumer of the data to manage differences between generations.